How to bring more nature into your day and take part in 30 Days Wild

 Experience a sunrise and sunset

 Get up early and experience sunrise, then watch it set later that evening.
-Wherever you are, set your alarm clocks early in June to see the Summer Solstice, Stonehenge isn’t the only place to see it.
+Wherever you are, set your alarm clocks early in June to see the Summer Solstice from your favourite local trail, park or viewing spot.

 Catch up on the best nature programmes

-Although watching TV might not seem a particularly wild activity, due to the coronavirus pandemic and lockdown restrictions we are all having to spend more time at home.
-Learn more about nature and find a bit of much-needed escapism with our round-up of the best countryside TV, film and radio.
+Although watching TV might not seem a particularly wild activity, for those of us with less access to the outdoors, you can still learn more about nature and find a bit of much-needed escapism with our round-up of the best countryside TV, film and radio.
+With programmes such as Wild Isles narrated by David Attenborough out this year, there's plenty of wildlife to enjoy from the comfort of the sofa.